 Sand Tiger Shark

-Most reliable records for this species give a maximum total length of 10.5 feet.
-The maximum weight is about 350 pounds.
+While females grow larger than males, most reliable records for this species give a maximum total length of 10.5 feet and maximum weight of about 350 pounds.

 Conservation alert!
 The sand tiger shark is listed as vulnerable globally by the International Union for Conservation of Nature (IUCN), and is critically endangered in some parts of the world.
 The sand tiger shark has one of the lowest known reproductive rates among sharks, giving birth to only one or two large pups every two to three years.
 As a result, their population growth and recovery from overfishing are slow.